Skip to main content

 Digital partnerships have proved a vital component in creating unity and connection across the EU and the world.
 By collaborating with like-minded countries, the EU is able to tackle the digital divide and strengthen its ties beyond Europe.

-In keeping with the Digital Compass strategy, which aims to make Europe a digitally connected continent by 2030, the EU have committed to building strong partnerships using the four pillars of The Digital Compass - skills, infrastructures, transformation of business and of public services.
+In keeping with the Digital Compass strategy, which aims to make Europe a digitally connected continent by 2030, the EU has committed to building strong partnerships using the four pillars of The Digital Compass - skills, infrastructures, transformation of business and of public services.
+The International Digital Strategy reinforced this approach, placing an emphasis on deepening existing partnerships to strengthen international digital cooperation.

 The EU currently has four partnerships with Japan, the Republic of Korea, Singapore, and Canada.